ssciwr/sustainable_development_course/unit3/DEMONSTRATIONS.md

-The demonstrations take part in the beginning of the life session.
-In unit 3, it will be demonstrated
+This demonstration will take place later in the live session.
+In unit 4, it will be demonstrated
-- What different programming paradigms look like in a specific example
+- How the software design could be done for our specific example